deuill/webhook-gateway/README.md

 These sections define source- and destination-specific configuration, with destination configuration typically containing a number of required options.
 For more information on these options, check README files in the respective source and destination directories.

-## Deployment

-Currently, only bare-metal deployments are supported, with an expectation that the service will be served behind a reverse proxy (such as NGINX).
-The built-in HTTP server has no support for TLS termination and support for rate-limiting etc. is almost non-existent.

-In the future, we might provide a Docker/Podman-based container environment, but only a basic `Containerfile` exists at the moment.
-In addition, work is underway to provide integration Cloudflare Workers, via WASM.

 ## License